-If you, like me, have a stainless steel water bottle that’s lasted the test of time (honestly they’re so durable and tough!), there might come a time when you look at what to do with it once it’s reached retiring age.
+If you, like me, have a stainless steel water bottle that’s lasted the test of time, there might come a point when you look at what to do with it once it’s reached retiring age.
 A stainless steel water bottle can last over 12 years, but if you’re ready to part ways with it before then, the best thing you can do is either upcycle OR recycle it!
 However, it’s not as simple as just throwing it in the recycling bin.
 Recycling stainless steel requires a special facility just for this material.

-Steel is a natural element found in the earth, and is often the more environmentally-friendly option when switching from plastic bottles to reusable ones, plus you get the added health benefits of avoiding the toxic chemicals that leach into our food and water from plastic products.
-Once your stainless steel water bottle reaches the end of its use, it can be recycled and turned into a new product or a similar product!
+Steel is a natural element found in the earth, and is often the more eco-friendly option when switching from plastic bottles to reusable ones.
+Plus, you get the added health benefits of avoiding the toxic chemicals that leach from plastic into our food and water.
+Once you’ve finished with your stainless steel bottle, it can be recycled and turned into a new product or a similar product!
 Plastic products can also be recycled into new items too, however only some types of plastics are able to be recycled at this time, so it really depends on the kind of plastic used, as some are more complicated to recycle than others.
 Also, plastic recycling is more harmful on the environment than stainless steel recycling and production.

 Why?
-Well, the process of melting down and recycling plastic produces VOC (volatile organic compounds) fumes that can harm plant and animal life near the industrial site.
-What’s more, The heat needed to melt plastic also generates carbon emissions, which contribute to climate change.
-Furthermore, the same VOCs we talked about that cause harm the environment can also pose as health threats to the people who come into contact with recycled plastics.
+Well, the process of melting down and recycling plastic produces VOC (volatile organic compound) fumes that can harm plant and animal life near the industrial site.
+What’s more, the heat needed to melt plastic also generates carbon emissions, which contribute to climate change.
+Furthermore, these same VOCs that cause harm the environment can also pose as health threats to the people who come into contact with recycled plastics.
 Plastic resin, which comes from petroleum and is part of the manufacturing and recycling process, can leach into foods stored in recycled plastic containers.

-Whereas, recycling steel, uses up approx. 75% less energy than making steel from raw materials.
+Whereas, recycling steel, uses up approximately 75% less energy than making steel from raw materials.
 All types of steel are 100% recyclable and can be recycled an infinite amount of times.

 Instead of scrapping your old stainless steel bottle, or recycling it right away, maybe you might consider giving it a new life?
-Here are a few ways you could use your old stainless steel water bottle for easy jobs around the house (don’t feel limited by these ideas, get creative and try out other ways too!).
-(Some of the ideas below I originally found from Elemental).
+Here are a few ways you could use your old stainless steel water bottle for easy jobs around the house.
+Don’t feel limited by these ideas, get creative and try out other ways too!

 1. Flower vase

-To make, begin by grabbing a bouquet of fresh cut flowers from your garden or local farmers market. then fill your well-loved stainless steel bottle with some water.
-Add the fresh flowers to the water, and there you have it!
-Your very own DIY repurposed vase (that’s brimming with character 😉 ).
+Fill your well-loved bottle with some water.
+Add the fresh flowers you’ve very own DIY repurposed vase (that’s brimming with character).
 You could even paint and decorate the bottle to give it a lil’ something extra!

-Repurpose your old drink bottle as a rolling pin!
-It’s the perfect shape for rolling out dough.
+Your bottle is the perfect shape for rolling out dough.
 Plus, the mouth of the bottle can be used as a circular cookie cutter.

 If you need to quickly mix up a drink such as a protein shake, sports drink, tea, etc. an old water bottle may be the perfect alternative to a spoon.
 Simply pour in your protein powder, tea leaves, or supplement powder, and shake away (you can also add in those metal shaker spheres to help break up the mix).